FLAMEGPU/docs/flamegpu/modelspec.rst

 Step Functions
 --------------

 Step functions are similarly defined to initialisation functions, requiring at least a single ``stepFunction`` child element if the ``stepFunctions`` element is defined.
-These functions are called at the end of each iteration step, i.e. after all the layers, as defined in section \ref{sec:26}, are executed each step.
+These functions are called at the end of each iteration step, i.e. after all the layers, as defined in section :ref:`Step Functions (API)`, are executed each step.
 Example uses of this function are to calculate agent averages during the iteration step or sort functions.

 .. code-block:: xml
    :linenos: